jlouissaint13/ctrl-Alt-Delete/README.md

 Aims to be a go-to solution for anyone craving a delicious pizza, providing an excellent experience from start to finish while helping our local restaurants reach as many customers as possible.

 # Why SliceHeaven?
-As aspiring developers, we envisioned creating an app that allows for customers to easily order food favorite pizza company SliceHeaven.
-This platform will not only serve our interests but also cater to other pizza lovers who want a convenient way to browse menus, customize orders, and track their delivery.
+As aspiring developers, we envisioned creating an app that allows for customers to easily order food from their favorite pizza company SliceHeaven.
+This platform will not only serve our interests by widening our customer base but also cater to other pizza lovers who want a convenient way to browse menus, customize orders, and track their delivery.
 The app will feature an intuitive interface, as well as secure payment options, and order history tracking.

 # Important Information